 Also Read: Different Types Of WLAN Authentication

 6. Eavesdropping (Passive Attacks)

-Unlike other attacks which are active in nature, using a passive attack, a hacker just monitors the computer systems and networks to gain some unwanted information.
+Unlike other attacks that are active in nature, using a passive attack, a hacker can monitor the computer systems and networks to gain some unwanted information.

 The motive behind eavesdropping is not to harm the system but to get some information without being identified.
 These types of hackers can target email, instant messaging services, phone calls, web browsing, and other methods of communication.
 Those who indulge in such activities are generally black hat hackers, government agencies, etc.

 Phishing is a hacking technique using which a hacker replicates the most-accessed sites and traps the victim by sending that spoofed link.
 Combined with social engineering, it becomes one of the most commonly used and deadliest attack vectors.

 Once the victim tries to login or enters some data, the hacker gets the private information of the target victim using the trojan running on the fake site.
 Phishing via iCloud and Gmail account was the attack route taken by hackers who targeted the “Fappening” leak, which involved numerous Hollywood female celebrities.

 Virus or trojans are malicious software programs which gets installed into the victim’s system and keeps sending the victims data to the hacker.
 They can also lock your files, serve fraud advertisement, divert traffic, sniff your data, or spread on all the computers connected to your network.

 You can read the comparison and difference between various malware, worms, trojans, etc., by visiting the link given below.

 ClickJacking is also known by a different name, UI Redress.
 In this attack, the hacker hides the actual UI where the victim is supposed to click.
 This behavior is very common in app download, movie streaming, and torrent websites.
 While they mostly employ this technique to earn advertising dollars, others can use it to steal your personal information.